Robert Stewart, of Irry: Family and the Barons Castlestewart

 Robert Stewart left no children by his first marriage.
-His second wife, Jane, was the daughter of James Richardson of Castle Hill, High Sheriff of Tyrone.
+His second wife, Jane, allegedly the daughter of James Richardson of Castle Hill.
 Robert and Jane Stewart were the parents of four children.
 At the age of twelve, their eldest son, Andrew, became the rightful heir to the family title, Baron Castle Stewart, passed down from Andrew's uncle.
 In consequence of the principal family estate, Castle Stewart, having been taken away by the daughter (who conveyed the estates to her husband, Henry Howard, 5th Earl of Suffolk) of Andrew's first cousin, the 3rd Baron Castlestewart, Andrew did not think it fit to claim the title.
 The title remained dormant until Andrew's grandson, Andrew Thomas Stewart (1725–1809), successfully petitioned George III and restored the family title in 1774, becoming the 9th Baron Castle Stewart.
 Though the 9th Baron was unsuccessful in his attempt to establish his claim to the Barony of Ochiltree (created for his ancestor in 1543), in 1793 he was created 1st Viscount Castle Stuart, and then in 1800, the Earl Castle Stewart of County Tyrone.